Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Add-MsolRoleMember.md

 ```

 ## DESCRIPTION
 This cmdlet is used to add a member to a role.
 Currently, only Users and ServicePrincipals can be added to a role (adding a security group is not supported).

 ## EXAMPLES

 ### Example 1:
 ```
-Add-MsolRoleMember -RoleName "Company Administrator" -RoleMemberEmailAddress "user@contoso.com"
+PS C:\> Add-MsolRoleMember -RoleName "Company Administrator" -RoleMemberEmailAddress "user@contoso.com"

           None
 ```